 Culling began in earnest, reducing our overall numbers by up to 50% each year to weed out what didn’t fit our ideal.
 We brought in heavy milking Kiko does and utilized hybrid vigor by diversifying our breed base to expand genetics and the results are finally reaching our goals.

-We have 75% kiko does that we put on the milk stand that can match or out produce our best dairy does–and never need deworming.
+We have 75% kiko does we put on the milk stand that can match or out produce our best dairy does–and never need deworming.
 These does raise healthy, fast growing offspring that have enough size to please the meat buyers.
 This has drastically changed our bottom line as a dairy operation.
 Bucklings that used to sell for less than what it cost to raise them, are now a net gain.
-We can consistently wean 35-40 lb weanling off our kiko does at 90 days of age.
-These bucklings bring $2.75/lb making them a valuable asset to the dairy operation rather than a collateral net negative.
+We can consistently wean 35-40 lb weanlings off our kiko does at 90 days of age.
+These bucklings have become a valuable asset to the dairy operation rather than a collateral net negative.

-The doelings raised from our kiko does have consistently grown quickly–much faster than dairy breeds and they do so on very minimal input.
-This means they enter production up to 14 months sooner than our dairy does did.
+The doelings raised from our kiko does have consistently grown quickly–much faster than dairy breeds-and they do so on very minimal input.
+This means they enter production up to 12 months sooner than our dairy does did.
 Adding valuable milk to the dairy operation.